Kamorzy/AmethystTools/README.md

 It has a mining level of iron, so it cannot mine obsidian.

 Its recipes use amethyst clusters, so silk touch is normally needed to craft amethyst tools.
-Alternatively, amethyst clusters can now also be obtained by breaking budding amethyst blocks with any pickaxe.
+Alternatively, 0-3 amethyst clusters are now also dropped when budding amethyst blocks are broken with any pickaxe.

 ## License
 [GNU Lesser General Public License v3](https://github.com/Kamorzy/AmethystTools/blob/master/LICENSE)